 - Add the asparagus and potato and continue cooking for another 3 to 4 minutes, stirring often.
 Add the chicken broth and bring to a boil.
 Lower heat to a simmer and continue cooking, with the pot partially covered, for an additional 15 to 20 minutes, stirring every now and then, or until the asparagus and potato are cooked through and extremely tender.

-- Transfer the soup (you’ll most likely need to do this step in batches) to a high-powered blender and puree until smooth.
+- Transfer the soup (you’ll most likely need to do this step in batches) to a high-powered blender, such as a Vitamix, and puree until smooth.
 Transfer the pureed soup back into the soup pot.
-Season to taste with a squeeze of fresh lemon juice, kosher salt (*be generous), and freshly ground pepper.
+Season to taste with a squeeze of fresh lemon juice, kosher salt, and and freshly ground pepper.
 Keep over very low heat until ready to serve.

 - Prepare the herb cream: Whip the cream until stiff (*I prefer to beat the cream by hand in a small bowl with a whisk.
 It is a small amount and only takes about 2 to 3 minutes tops).
 Add the salt and fold in the chopped chives.
 Serve the soup and add a dollop of chive cream (I use two spoons to shape it into a quenelle) - it will float and slowly start to melt into the soup as you eat it.
 Garnish with finely sliced chives and serve immediately.